-You have a choice of obtaining facility services (including hospital, outpatient laboratory, radiology, home health care, and mental health inpatient and outpatient) and supplies from Valley Children's Hospital, any AH facility, or any California out-of-network facility.
+You have a choice of obtaining facility services (including hospital, outpatient laboratory, radiology, home health care, and mental health inpatient and outpatient) and supplies from Valley Children's Hospital, Children's Hospital of Los Angeles, any AH facility, or any California out-of-network facility.
 However, you will pay a higher amount (and could be subject to balance billing) if you use an out-of-network facility and so using an AH Facility is recommended.
 (See the Surprise Medical Bills Notice below for details of when you should not receive a balance bill.)